punkt-a/punkt-a.github.io/content/faq.en.md

 &nbsp;
 ## Parkour itself
 {{< qa "What is Parkour?" >}}
 Parkour was initially about the most efficient way of movement from one place to anotherwith nothing but one's own body and while overcoming any obstacles in the way.
 Today the term isn't used that strictly but also includes free running which introduces more "inefficient" movement such as flips or other "flow" moves.
-You can read more about all that in the [Wikipedia article about Parkour](https://en.wikipedia.org/wiki/Parkour).
+You can read more about all that in the {{< link "https://en.wikipedia.org/wiki/Parkour" >}}Wikipedia article about Parkour{{< /link >}}.
 {{< /qa >}}
 {{< qa "What do I need to do Parkour?" >}}
 Two things are relevant: Clothing and shoes.
 Your clothing should't limit your mobility, ideal are most kinds of "sports clothing" or "loose clothing" that you don't trip over.
 E.g. skinny jeans might limit your movement too much.
 Your shoes shouldn't be too stiff so you still feel the surfaces with your feet.
 Most kinds of trainers are fine but there are also a lot of normal sneakers that are very good for doing Parkour.
 "The best shoes for Parkour" are a science unto itself and it's a very individual thing.
 It's not that important when starting out.